mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Artificial Gill

-**Artificial Gill:** Extracts oxygen from water allowing the wearer to breathe underwater.
+Artificial Gill: #TODO Extracts oxygen from water allowing the wearer to breathe underwater.
 Only works on worlds with breathable atmospheres (Atmosphere 4–9).

-**Breather Mask:** Combines filter and respirator into a single package.
+Breather Mask: #TODO Combines filter and respirator into a single package.
 TL10: The more advanced filter is small enough to fit into the nose or can even be a lung implant.

-**Climbing Kit:** A set of accessories designed to make climbing easier.
+Climbing Kit: #TODO A set of accessories designed to make climbing easier.
 Includes a safety harness, gloves and rock shoes, belt with secure holders for tools and head protection.
 The kit provides DM+1 to attempts to climb rock surfaces.
 TL8: The kit includes a lightweight harness suitable for abseiling or rappelling, expanding mini-pitons for small rock crevices and more advanced versions of the accessories in the basic kit, providing DM+2 to attempts to climb rock surfaces.

-**Environment Suit:** Designed to protect the wearer from extreme cold or heat, the environment suit has a hood, gloves and boots but leaves the face exposed in normal operations.
+Environment Suit: #TODO Designed to protect the wearer from extreme cold or heat, the environment suit has a hood, gloves and boots but leaves the face exposed in normal operations.
 A mask or rebreather can be attached but truly hostile situations call for the heavy- duty hostile environment vacc suit.

-**Filter Mask:** Filters are breathing masks that strip out harmful elements from the air inhaled by the Traveller, such as dangerous gases or dust particles.
+Filter Mask: #TODO Filters are breathing masks that strip out harmful elements from the air inhaled by the Traveller, such as dangerous gases or dust particles.

-**Grav Belt:** A harness worn across the body, the grav belt is equipped with artificial gravity modules, allowing the Traveller to fly.
+Grav Belt: #TODO A harness worn across the body, the grav belt is equipped with artificial gravity modules, allowing the Traveller to fly.
 The internal battery can be operated for a maximum of four hours before recharging.
 At TL15, the battery can operate for 12 hours before recharging.
 The grav belt allows the wearer to fly at Medium speed.

 Habitat Module: A modular unpressurized quarters for six people, capable of withstanding anything less than hurricane-force winds.
 Includes survival rations and battery power to last a week.
 Requires 12 man- hours to assemble and can be attached to other modules to form a base.
 TL10: The TL10 module is pressurized and includes life-support for six occupants for one week (1,000 person/hours).